pabloariasal/zfm/README.md

 ### I don't like the default key bindings, can I change them?

-Sure, you can set the `ZFM_NO_BINDINGS` environment variable or manually unbind them by putting this on your `zshrc`:
+Sure, you can set the `ZFM_NO_BINDINGS` environment variable to disable keybindings or manually unbind them by putting this on your `zshrc`:

 ```
 bindkey -r '^P'